andreasalem/LSMS-ISA-Uganda-Study/index.md

 [Link to another page](./another-page.html).

-This online appendix extends certain explanations and enrich the project with supplemental material.
+This online appendix provides all relevant material to replicate findings of the research presented in the thesis.
+This are donwloadable in a .zip file.
+This Appendix provides also an account of the data construction process and includes supplemental graphical representations to extend specific explanations.

 <br>
 <br>